Dmitry-Borodkin/voidc/doc/tutorial.md

 # The Void Programming Language Tutorial

-**Disclaimer:** this tutorial assumes the reader has a rather good knowledge of C/C++, understands very basic concepts about code generation using LLVM, and in general "has an idea of how compilers work"...
+**Disclaimer:** this tutorial assumes the reader has a rather good knowledge of C/C++, understands basic notions of LLVM-C API, and in general "has an idea of how compilers work"...

 ### The "Hello, world" example: